angad305/Android-PdfViewer/README.md

 1. Asset Path, like "asset://sample.pdf" or "file:///android_asset/sample.pdf"
 2. Android Uri, like uri starting with "content://" from Document Picker
 3. Network url, like "https://example.com/sample.pdf"
-4. Direct file path like "/data/data/&lt;YourPackageName&gt;/files/sample.pdf" or ~~"file:///sdcard/Downloads/sample.pdf"~~ (Not Recommended for accessing file from Internal Storage)
+4. Direct file path like "/data/data/&lt;YourPackageName&gt;/files/sample.pdf" or ~~"file:///sdcard/Downloads/sample.pdf"~~ (Not Recommended for accessing file from External Storage)

 ### 2.2 XML PdfViewer
 Include PdfViewer in your xml